Sean-D-231121/Group_Project_DV200_Term_2/README.md

 ## About the project:

 ### Project description:
-As a data-driven developer, my mission was to harness the power of Big Data to create a web application that could analyze and visualize vast data sets in a meaningful way.
-I eagerly embraced the challenge and explored the world of APIs.
-Recognizing the overwhelming amount of available information, my goal was to develop an intelligent algorithm that could uncover hidden patterns and connections within the data.
-I carefully selected an API created by GenshinDev, based on the content of the game Genshin Impact by Hoyoverse.
-With the API in hand, I delved into coding, focusing on efficiently handling large data volumes and creating user-friendly visualizations for data exploration and insights.

 ### Built with:
 This project is built with Node.js and React, as well as Javascript and appropriate css.
 Express.js and MongoDB were also used